bolatahmett/to-doList/README.md

 # to-do List

 We will Use TDD approach.

+There are two applications, a server and a client.
+Both applications are hosted on Aws instance with kubernates.
+The hosting process is as below.

+    1- The developer pushes her/his changes to the github repository 2- Running github actions
+        a- Dockerize
+            -Build and test run in dockerfile
+            -Creating docker image
+            -Upload to docher hub
+        b- Deployment
+            -Connecting the aws instance
+            -Running minikube commands and deploying docker image from hub

 Used technologies;

     Version control system: Git.
     Ui: React, nodejs, webpack, cypress
     BackEnd: Golang
     Database: in-memory
-    Hosting: Firebase
+    Hosting: Aws instance
-    Deployment: Git and Firebase
+    Deployment: Git actions
-    Kubernates Deployment: Aws ubuntu, docker hub
+    Kubernates Deployment: Aws instance, docker hub

 You can access docker containers from the docker hub: